Counting The Carbon Impact Of Wooden Windows & Doors

-To prove, what we as wooden window manufacturers already knew, that these claims were misleading to say the least, Bereco and number of other wooden window companies came together to form the Wood Window Alliance (WWA) in 2007.
+To prove, what we as wooden window manufacturers already knew, that these claims were misleading to say the least, Bereco and a number of other wooden window companies came together to form the Wood Window Alliance (WWA) in 2007.

-In 2013 after many years of listening to the false claims of the uPVC window companies the WWA approached Heriot Watt University to undertake a study our aim to prove once and for all by independent comparison of window frame material that gone are the wooden windows of the 80s and 90s, here is a new product one which is better than uPVC.
+In 2013 after many years of listening to the false claims of the uPVC window companies, the WWA approached Heriot Watt University to undertake a study our aim to prove once and for all by independent comparison of window frame material that gone are the wooden windows of the 80s and 90s, here is a new product one which is better than uPVC.

 The study looked into the product design life of modern wood windows relative to building life expectancy; whole of life costs including initial product cost, installation, replacement and maintenance and investigated life cycle to determine the environmental impact of WWA member’s windows vs other window materials including that of uPVC.